drpetersonfernandes/BatchConvertToCHD/ReadMe.md

 - **Archive Support**: Automatically extracts and processes files from `.zip`, `.7z`, and `.rar` archives
 - **CSO Decompression**: Supports `.cso` (Compressed ISO) files with automatic decompression using maxcso
 - **Parallel Processing**: Process multiple files simultaneously for faster batch conversion
-- **Smart File Handling**: Sanitizes file names and handles complex file paths safely
+- **Smart File Handling**: Sanitizes file names and handles complex file paths safely by using temporary files for processing
-- **Delete Original Option**: Remove source files (including archives and referenced files) after successful conversion
+- **Delete Original Option**: Remove source files (including archives and referenced files like .bin for .cue) after successful conversion
+- **Process Smallest First**: Option to prioritize processing smaller files first, which can be useful for quicker feedback on progress or for systems with limited temporary storage.

 ### Verification Features
 - **CHD Integrity Verification**: Verify the integrity of existing CHD files using CHDMAN